-- If a measurement is completed via Classic Capture, voltage should be optimised when a baseline current has been established - typically to achieve a current of 120 - 140 nA in the High Gain default setting.
+- Voltage should be optimised when a baseline current has been established - typically to achieve a current of 120 - 140 nA

-- For large nanopores, better results may be obtained by using a less conductive electrolyte OR switching to the Low Gain stage (via Settings).
+- For large nanopores, better results may be obtained by using a less conductive electrolyte.
 This will allow a larger voltage to be applied.

 - When working at high stretch, it may be better to select larger calibration particles.

 - It is possible to work below and above the suggested stretch range of 44 - 49 mm.
 At lower stretches there is a risk that the fluid seal to the upper fluid cell may be lost.
 At higher stretches there is a risk of the nanopores rupturing to a much larger size.